-Number of patients who had all 5 tests ordered in relation to PHE Percentage of patients who had all 5 tests ordered in relation to a PHE Percentage of patients who had all 5 tests ordered in relation to a PHE Total number of patients that you ordered all 5 tests ordered in relation to a PHE Type of Measure Number; Rate; Percentage Adjustment Applied
+Number of patients who had all 5 tests = Total number of patients that you ordered ordered in relation to a PHE PHE

+Percentage of patients who had all 5 testsTotal number of patients that you ordered all 5 tests $5 \text{ tests}$ = $for \text{ in relation to a PHE}$ ordered in relation to PHETotal number of paneled patients you billed as a PHE

+Type of Measure Number; Rate; Percentage

-Danaminatan None
+Adjustment Applied None

-Denominator: Inclusion Criteria Detion t list an existing live submitted by abvasions
+Denominator: Inclusion Criteria

 Patient list specifically submitted by physician.

-Patients assigned to a physician based on the HQCA algorithm (proxy
+Patients assigned to a physician based on the HQCA algorithm (proxy panel).

-panel).

 Exclusions

 Patients not in physician panel.

 Limitations & Technical Notes

 Numerator: Inclusion Criteria

 Patient list specifically submitted by physician.

 Patients assigned to a physician based on the HQCA algorithm (Proxy panel).

 Exclusions Patients not in physician panel.

 Limitations & Technical Notes

 Data Details

 Data Sources: Alberta Health physician claims.

 Consolidated Laboratory Data Repository (CLDR) in AHS Analytics (DIMR).

 Available Data Years: Type of Year Fiscal year [April 1 to March 31]

 First Available Year 2018/2019

-Last Available Year 2019/2020 Geographic Coverage: The province of Alberta excluding the military and prisoners.
+Last Available Year 2021/2022 Geographic Coverage: The province of Alberta excluding the military and prisoners.
 Reporting Level: Physician level, based on confirmed patient list submitted by physician or panel assigned by the HQCA algorithm.
 Quality Statement Limitations: All calculations include only patients who are currently listed as 'Active' in the Alberta Health Care Insurance Plan (AHCIP) Registry database.
 This may lead to underestimation of the calculated measure above.
 The Physician claims dataset consists of Fee-for-Service and shadow billing.
 The data submitted based on shadow billing may not be entirely accurate.
 As a result, this might affect the accuracy of the results of this measure.
-Comments:
+Comments: More Information

 - 1. Naugler, C., and Ma, I. (2018) More than half of abnormal results from laboratory tests ordered by family physicians could be false-positive.
 Can.
 Fam.
 Phys.
 64(3):202-203. - 2.
 Brodersen J, Siersma VD.
 (2013) Long-term psychosocial consequences of false-positive screening mammography.
 Ann Fam Med.
 11(2):106-15. - 3.
 Kwon C, Farrell PM.
 (2000) The magnitude and challenge of false-positive newborn screening test results.
 Arch Pediatr Adolesc Med.
 154(7):714-8. - 4.
 Tluczek A, Orland KM, Cavanagh L. (2011) Psychosocial consequences of false-positive newborn screens for cystic fibrosis.
 Qual Health Res.
 21(2):174-86.
-Epub 2010 Sep 17. - 5.
-Thomas, R.E., Vaska, M., Naugler, C., and Turin, T.C.
+Epub 2010 Sep 17. - Thomas, R.E., Vaska, M., Naugler, C., and Turin, T.C.
 (2015) Interventions at the laboratory level to reduce laboratory test ordering by family physicians: systematic review.
 Clin.
 Biochem.
 48:1358-1365. - 6.
 Ma, I., Guo, M., Lau, C.K., Ramdas, Z., Jackson, R., and Naugler, C. (2019) Test volume data for 51 most commonly ordered laboratory tests in Calgary, Alberta, Canada.
 Data in Brief.
 23: 103748. - 7.
 Lewandrowski, K. (2003) Managing utilization of new diagnostic tests.
 Clin.
 Leadersh.
 Manag.
-Rev. 17:318-324 - 8.
+Rev. 17:318-324. - 8.
 Morgen, E.K., and Naugler, C. (2015) Inappropriate repeats of six common tests in a Canadian city: a population cohort study within a laboratory informatics framework.
 Am.
 J. Clin.
 Pathol.
 144(5): 704-712.